-Ten new cohort studies (in 11 publications) evaluated the association between ART and risk of being small for gestational age (SGA).^{55,56,61,66,70,73,75,76,79-81} Four new cohort studies found about a 40 percent decreased risk of SGA with some regimens (3 studies, N=8,404),^{55,75,76} and one study (N=1814) reported a decrease risk of SGA with the ART regimen tenofovir, emtricitabine, and efavirenz compared with no ART (adjusted OR 0.25, 95% CI 0.07 to 0.87).66 Other studies found no effect between different ART regimens on risk of SGA,^{55,70,73,80,81} or no effect of ART versus no ART on SGA.^{79,80} One new cohort study (n=5,726) found treatment with the ART regimen zidovudine, lamivudine, and either nevirapine or ritonavir boosted lopinavir associated with increased risk for SGA versus zidovudine monotherapy (adjusted OR 1.5, 95% CI 1.2 to 1.9),56 while two other studies reported no difference between ART and zidovudine monotherapy.^{61,79}
+Ten new cohort studies (in 11 publications) evaluated the association between ART and risk of small for gestational age.
+46,50,52,57,62,66,69,73,75,78,79 Four new cohort studies found about a 40 percent decreased risk of small for gestational age with some regimens (three studies, N=8,404), 46,78,79 and one study (n=1,814) reported a decrease risk of small for gestational age with the ART regimen tenofovir, emtricitabine, and efavirenz compared with no ART (adjusted OR, 0.25 [95% CI, 0.07 to 0.87]).
+Other studies found no effect between different ART regimens on risk of small for gestational age, 46,52,69,73,75 or no effect of ART versus no ART on risk of small for gestational age.
+One new cohort study (n=5,726) found treatment with the ART regimen zidovudine, lamivudine, and either nevirapine- or ritonavir- boosted lopinavir associated with increased risk of small for gestational age versus zidovudine monotherapy (adjusted OR, 1.5 [95% CI, 1.2 to 1.9]), while two other studies reported no difference between ART and zidovudine monotherapy.
+57,66

-Five studies evaluated the association between ART and risk of stillbirth.^{60,66,75,76,78} One cohort study (N=5,726) found treatment with ART associated with increased risk of stillbirth versus zidovudine monotherapy (adjusted OR 2.5, 95% CI 1.6 to 3.9),56 while two studies reported a significantly decreased risk of still birth compared with no ART.^{60,66} Still birth was less likely with the regimen tenofovir, emtricitabine, and efavirenz compared with zidovudine, lamivudine, and nevirapine (N=3,837, aRR 0.43, 95% CI 0.31 to 0.61),75 but the difference was not statistically significant when tenofovir, emtricitabine, and efavirenz was compared with other ART regimens grouped together (N=3,226, adjusted OR 0.6, 95% CI 0.3 to 1.3).76 Two new cohort studies (N=4,381) reported no increase in risk of neonatal death with tenofovir-based $ART^{75,78}$ but one study (n=2,639) found increased risk of neonatal death with the ART regimen zidovudine, lamivudine, and ritonavir boosted lopinavir compared with tenofovir, emtricitabine, and efavirenz (aRR 4.01, 95% CI 1.78 to 9.11).75 A combined analysis of two studies (N=1,621) found no difference in risk of fetal loss (undefined in this study but normally would include spontaneous abortion, fetal demise, and stillbirth) between initial therapy with tenofovir and emtricitabine combined with either ritonavir-boosted lopinavir or atazanavir versus zidovudine and lamivudine combined with ritonavir-boosted lopinavir.82 This study also found no difference in risk of neonatal death within 14 days after birth between the three treatment regimens.
+Five studies evaluated the association between ART and risk of stillbirth.
+56,62,65,78,79 One cohort study (n=5,726) found treatment with ART associated with increased risk of stillbirth versus zidovudine monotherapy (adjusted OR, 2.5 [95% CI, 1.6 to 3.9]), while two studies reported a significantly decreased risk of stillbirth compared with no ART.
+Stillbirth was less likely with the regimen tenofovir, emtricitabine, and efavirenz compared with zidovudine, lamivudine, and nevirapine (n=3,837; adjusted relative risk [RR], 0.43 [95% CI, 0.31 to 0.61]), but the difference was not statistically significant when tenofovir, emtricitabine, and efavirenz was compared with other ART regimens grouped together (n=3,226; adjusted OR, 0.6 [95% CI, 0.3 to 1.3]).
+Two new cohort studies (n=4,381) reported no increase in risk of neonatal death with tenofovir-based ART but one study (n=2,639) found increased risk of neonatal death with the ART regimen zidovudine, lamivudine, and ritonavir-boosted lopinavir compared with tenofovir, emtricitabine, and efavirenz (adjusted RR, 4.01 [95% CI, 1.78 to 9.11]).
+A combined analysis of two studies (n=1,621) found no difference in risk of fetal loss (undefined in this study but normally would include spontaneous abortion, fetal demise, and stillbirth) between initial therapy with tenofovir and emtricitabine combined with either ritonavir-boosted lopinavir or atazanavir versus zidovudine and lamivudine combined with ritonavir-boosted lopinavir.
+This study also found no difference in risk of neonatal death within 14 days after birth between the three treatment regimens.